Cartoonist cyber-bullied as Greek politics turn sour

 The cyber attack prompted support from fans who grew up with his cartoons and urged him to continue his work.

-"This just shows what sense of humor Syriza has," posted John Avlakiotis.
+"This just shows what sense of humour Syriza has," posted John Avlakiotis.

 And Aristotelis Vathis wrote: "For some, democracy only allows satirizing the other side.
 Democracy was born in Greece and it looks like it's dying here."